ayandip28/mini-project-1/README.md

 # mini-project-1
-Its all about chorme extention demo
+It is about chorme extention demo